mvh267/SQLalchemy-challenge/README.md

 # Part 1: Climate Data Analysis #
 ## Accomplishments ##
 - Database Integration: Used SQLAlchemy's create_engine() and automap_base() to connect to and reflect the SQLite database.
-- Session Linking: Created and managed a session link between Python and the database for querying.
+- Session Linking: Created and managed a session link between Python and MongoDB for querying.
 - Precipitation Analysis: Performed data retrieval and analysis for the last 12 months of precipitation, including data visualization.
 - Station Analysis: Conducted analysis to identify the most active weather stations and their temperature observations.
 ## Deliverables ##